smeehan12/2019-08-12-dmatlhc-tutorial/_episodes/03-madgraphpythia.md

 The next stage of simulation (even though it is running "in one go" in this tutorial) is Pythia.
 What is happening here is that the information of the outgoing partons, stored in the output LHE file from MadGraph, is being passed to a parton shower Monte Carlo generator.
-A number of possible generators of this type are available (i.e. [Pythia](), [Sherpa](), [Herwig]()) but we have decided to use Pythia as it is one of the most common ones used at the LHC.
+A number of possible generators of this type are available (i.e. [Pythia](http://home.thep.lu.se/~torbjorn/pythia81html/Welcome.html), [Sherpa](https://sherpa.hepforge.org/), [Herwig](https://herwig.hepforge.org/)) but we have decided to use Pythia as it is one of the most common ones used at the LHC.
 It is also possible to run Pythia as a standalone program and there are extensive tutorials on the Pythia webpage itself, but that is out of the direct scope of this tutorial.
 Luckily, it interfaces nicely to MadGraph and you can simply use it.

 But what is it doing?
 Well, the LHE file contains raw partons, and we know that these particles are colored objects and due to confinement of QCD, such particles are not stable.
 Therefore, when they are produced, they undergo a two step process that will result in an ensemble of hadrons.
 The first is a series of "parton Bremstrahlungs", also referred to as splittings, in which a quark emits a gluon or a gluon splits to two quarks in a shower-like process.
 The physics that governs this process is that of QCD, but in the limit of small angles and low energy emissions, also referred to as Soft and Collinear Effective Theory (SCET).
 With each splitting, the available energy gets diluted.
 This process continues until the energy of the set of partons is low enough that they begin to bind together to form stable hadrons.
-The process by which this binding occurs is not understood from first principle but rather follows an empirical model with a number of parameters which themselves are tuned to reproduce certain measurements at hadron colliders ([like this NTrack measurement from ATLAS]()).
+The process by which this binding occurs is not understood from first principle but rather follows an empirical model with a number of parameters which themselves are tuned to reproduce certain measurements at hadron colliders, such as the number of charged particles produced in an event.
 It is possible, however, to change the values of these parmeters yourself and they are stored in the `pythia_card.dat` file ... which you should not have seen (but not changed!) before.

-The output of this stage of generation will be a [HEPMC]() file which can be found at `MG5_aMC_v2_6_6/PROC_DMsimp_s_spin1_0/Events/run_0/FXME.hepmc`.
+The output of this stage of generation will be a [HEPMC](http://hepmc.web.cern.ch/hepmc/) file which can be found at `MG5_aMC_v2_6_6/PROC_DMsimp_s_spin1_0/Events/run_0/FXME.hepmc`.
 This contains similar information to the LHE file, in that it comes in a standard format and refers to the four momenta of all the outgoing particles from the generation.
 However, if you look at this file manually, it will appear much denser and challenging to read.
 Part of the reason is because unlike looking at the partons from the matrix element process in MadGraph, dozens of outgoing hadrons have been formed so there is a lot of information.
-A number of tools (e.g. [HEPMCVisualizer]()) have been formed to visualize and analyze the information here, including some that can be installed and used within MadGraph (e.g. [MadAnalysis]()) but using them is out of the scope of this tutorial.
+A number of tools (e.g. [HepMCVisual](https://iopscience.iop.org/article/10.1088/1742-6596/219/4/042032)) have been formed to visualize and analyze the information here, including some that can be installed and used within MadGraph (e.g. [MadAnalysis](https://madanalysis.irmp.ucl.ac.be/)) but using them is out of the scope of this tutorial.
 Instead we will by using the [Rivet]() tool/library which expects as input a `.HEPMC` file ... and you now have one for your Z' process!

 ~~~